itenium-be/Vue.js-Tutorial/Exercises.md

 ----------
 A. Add validation: Name is required.
 Must accept the terms.
 B. Display all reviews already submitted.
-C. Turn the rating `select` into ⭐⭐⭐⭐⭐.
+C. Turn the rating `select` into selectable stars.
-    - Allow for partial selection.
+C2.
+Allow for partial selection.
 (See Github issue for code snippets)

 4) New page: Cart contents